-To examine how the relation between SA report recommendations and quant ratings varies with quant sophistication, we re-estimate equation (2) for contributors within each of the Quant Sophistication groups.
-Specifications 1-3 of Table 6 report the results for the low, middle, and high sophistication groups, and Specification 4 tests whether the estimates for the low group are significantly different from the estimates for the high group.
-Specifications 5 and 6 repeat Specification 4 after adding either firm fixed effects or contributor fixed effects.
+Sophistication groups.25 Specifications 1-3 of Table 7 report the results for the low, middle, and high sophistication groups, and Specification 4 tests whether the estimates for the low group are significantly different from the estimates for the high group.26 Specifications 5 and 6 repeat Specification 4 after adding either firm fixed effects or contributor fixed effects.

 We find that the coefficient on Quant Rating increases from -1.98% for the low sophistication group to 3.32% for the high sophistication group, and the difference between the two estimates is significant.
 Specifications 5 and 6 confirm this result is robust to including either firm fixed effects or contributor fixed effects.
-This finding is consistent with investors with higher levels of quant sophistication issuing research report recommendations that are more aligned with quantitative ratings prior to the disclosure of quant ratings.
+This finding is consistent with investors with higher levels of quant sophistication issuing research report recommendations that are more aligned with quantitative ratings prior to the platform design changes.